-Ovarian torsion is a condition that occurs when an ovary twists around the ligaments that hold it in place.
+Ovarian torsion is when an ovary twists around the ligaments that hold it in place.
 This twisting can cut off blood flow to the ovary and fallopian tube, leading to nausea, vomiting, and pain.

 Ovarian torsion can cause severe pain and other symptoms because the ovary is not receiving enough blood.
 If the condition continues for too long without treatment, it

 Ovarian torsion usually affects only one ovary.
 Doctors may also call this condition adnexal torsion.